Amended 3/4/2003 Section III

 - Proposals and items of consideration must be submitted electronically to the Committee secretary nine calendar days in advance of the meeting.
 Normally this is the Monday of the week prior to the meeting.
 Items submitted after this deadline will not be placed on the agenda except as approved by the Chair.

-- Proposed agendas and necessary paperwork for each meeting will be circulated to the Committee members at least five calendar days in advance of each meeting.
+- Proposed agendas and necessary forms and documentation for each meeting will be made available to the full Committee membership at least five calendar days in advance of each meeting.

 - The departmental representative will present the nature and merit of his/her department's proposal to the Committee on the first reading.